oroinc/platform/src/Oro/Component/Config/README.md

 {
     public function load(array $configs, ContainerBuilder $container)
     {
-        // load configuration from acme.yml which can be loated in any bundle
+        // load configuration from acme.yml which can be located in any bundle
         $acmeConfig = [];
         $configLoader = new CumulativeConfigLoader($container);
         $resources    = $configLoader->load('AcmeSomeBundle');